noahehall/theBookOfNoah/databases/mysql_new.md

   - tablename.myi

-# IMPORTANT LOCATIONS
+# LOCATIONS important
   - mysql servers data directory
     - each database files are located within a subdirectory

-# IMPORTANT KEYWORDS
+# KEYWORDS important
   - `if not exist` suppress an error message when a create statement fails if the entity already exists
     - `table`, `database`, `view`
   - `comment` - attach notes to a table, partition, or a specific column